Wholesale: Products & Services

 When a CenturyLink CSR contains a Wireless TN, CenturyLink will only port the Wire Line numbers.
 Do not include the wireless number on the LSR.
 The LSR will be processed as requested for the Wire Line port.

-Wireless Type 1 service is a EASE product and is handled by the Wholesale Service Center.
-Wireless Type 1 to Wireline or Wireless LNP service requests are submitted through the EASE/VFO Order Platform
+Wireless Type 1 service is a non-EASE-LSR product and is handled by the Wholesale Service Center.
+Wireless Type 1 to Wireline or Wireless LNP service requests should be faxed to 877 237-7149.
+The cover letter should indicate: Attn: Wireless Type 1 Group

 Porting DID numbers associated with a VoIP service are not treated as a simple port.